DVSwitch/USRP_Client/README.md

 # USRP_Client (pyUC)

 ## Introduction
 The pyUC python application is a GUI front end for accessing ham radio digital networks from your PC.
-It is the front end app for the DVSwitch suite of software and connects to the Analog_Bridge component.
+It is the front end app for the DVSwitch suite of software and connects to the MMDVM_Bridge component.
 ## Features
 The user can: